openlawteam/tribute-contracts/docs/adapters/Managing.md

 ## Adapter description and scope

-The Managing adapter manages proposal creation, sponsorship and processing of a new adapter including it's initial configuration.
+The Managing adapter manages proposal creation, sponsorship and processing of a new adapter including its initial configuration.

 Open questions:
 Currently this adapter only supports adding and replacing adapters, but cannot delete.
 Is this intended?